Mylan offers discounts on EpiPen amid wave of criticism

 Democratic U.S. Senator Amy Klobuchar said Mylan's action was a "welcome relief" to many who are struggling to afford the medication, but said it does not address the root of the problem of rising drug costs.

-Earlier this year, Clinton chastised drug companies for exorbitant pricing and unveiled a plan that she said would cut costs, making the issue not only a hot election discussion topic but potentially an issue that could have policy implications if she is elected.
-On Wednesday, Clinton pressed Mylan to voluntarily cut the EpiPen price, sending the company's share price lower and pushing down biotech stocks.

-Mylan shares fell more than 10 percent this week before rising 3.2 percent on Thursday after announcement of the discount program.
+Clinton on Wednesday called on Mylan to voluntarily cut EpiPen's price.
+Her comments helped push down biotech stocks.
+Mylan shares fell more than 10 percent this week before rising 3.2 percent on Thursday after announcement of the discount programme.

-EpiPens are preloaded injections of epinephrine (adrenaline) used in case of a dangerous allergic reaction known as anaphylaxis that could cause death if untreated.
+Clinton's comments came after a bipartisan group of lawmakers called for investigations into the price increase of EpiPens, which are preloaded injections of epinephrine (adrenaline) used in case of a dangerous allergic reaction that could cause death if untreated.

-Anaphylaxis can occur in as little as a couple of minutes of exposure to the allergen, which can come in the form of food such as peanuts or insects such as bees.
-Certain medications or latex can also cause a severe reaction.

-Symptoms include itching, swelling of the lips, tongue and roof of the mouth, tight chestedness and difficulty breathing.
-People who are susceptible to such reactions are frequently advised to carry an EpiPen, which can deliver an immediate emergency jolt of adrenaline to reverse the symptoms.
+On Wednesday, Republican Senator Susan Collins and Democratic Senator Claire McCaskill requested that Mylan provide a briefing to explain the price change.

 A group of lawmakers said on Wednesday they had written the U.S. Food and Drug Administration asking about its approval process for alternatives to the EpiPen.